Affected by virus, visual artists take refuge in their work

 The concept of the work is similar to what she had been doing before.
 “But the way I was applying it was more based on personal experience,” she explained.
 “Previously I was more interested in the collective memory of events happening in the world and mostly in Brazil.
 After COVID, I was more focused on myself, in how I was dealing with the experience.”

-Peruvian artist Fernando Otero not only has seen his production pick up but also his sales, something he attributes to his new relationship with space.
+Peruvian artist Fernando Otero not only has seen his production pick up but also his sales, something he attributes to the new relationship with space.

 “There has been a reappreciation of the domestic space,” he said from Lima, Peru.
 Art lovers want “this lock-up to stop being a lock-up and be a pleasant cohabitation or domestic experience” with “an object to accompany them, to talk to them a little.”